 Cathay Pacific Business Class – the bottom line

 Cathay Pacific Business Class is a highly rated product amongst many bloggers and travellers, and for good reason.
 Overall, I enjoyed my flight, and would be happy to travel this route again.
-Cathay offers a consistent and reliable product, and we’re lucky that it’s very accessible from Australia.
+Cathay offers a consistent and reliable hard product, and we’re lucky that it’s very accessible from Australia.
 The hard product is very comfortable, and entertainment options are fantastic.